tarwn/lessthandot-hugo/blogs/content/posts/2011-12-24-index-rebuild-and-reorganize-sql.md

   </table>
 </div>

-That is good, almost no fragmentation, let&#8217;s change that shall we?
+That is good, almost no fragmentation, let's change that shall we?
 You remember [not to cluster an index on a uniqueidentifier when using the NEWID function][4] right?
 That will completely fragment your index because of page splits

 sql
 UPDATE TestIndex